 Some sites use a rating scale from 0-10; other sites merely use a thumbs up or thumbs down score (Netflix – I’m looking at you!) – but what do they mean?
 And how do you compare one rating from another?
 At first glance, most rating systems appear arbitrary and care more on how the reader will view the score rather than following a rubric that actually compares films.
 And some just give out a random score based on a general impression afterwards!

 So how do I overcome this?
 By creating my OWN rating criteria, of course!
 Except I have tried to compensate for some of the inadequacies and inconsistencies of other systems by basing my scale off specific elements.
 So throw out any prior conceptions about what a rating means to you and check out the breakdown below of how I rate my films.

 My Rating Criteria

-- If the elements of that category are met or exceeded, then the full point is awarded
+- If the elements of that category are met or exceed expectations, then the full point is awarded

-- A half point is given when some elements work, but there are a few issues
+- A half point is awarded when parts of the element work, but there are some issues

-- If that element is bad, no star is awarded
+- If that element is bad, zero points are awarded

 Element 1: Plot & Script

 If the film is based off a book, does it do the book justice?
 How well written is the script?
 Does it keep me engaged or is it so cheesy that I should bring out the wine?
 Is the plot interesting and new – or just a rehash of stereotypes and cliches?

-A full star will note a film with a great storyline, one that keeps the viewer engaged waiting to see what comes next.
+A full star will be granted to a film with a great storyline, one that keeps the viewer engaged and on edge awaiting what comes next.

 Element 2: Casting & Acting